219181527/student-assignment-tracker/README.md

 The **Student Assignment Tracker** is a software system designed to help students manage their academic workload efficiently.
 The system allows students to track assignments, monitor deadlines, and manage submissions, while lecturers can create and manage coursework.

-The project includes comprehensive **system specification, architecture design, stakeholder analysis, requirements engineering, use case modeling, and test case development**, ensuring a well-structured and scalable system.
+The project demonstrates a complete **Software Engineering lifecycle**, including requirements engineering, system design, and Agile project management using GitHub tools.

 ---